 Ever notice those little dots around the rails of a pool table?
-They are also known as diamonds (because on most tables they are shaped like diamonds).
-Most people think they are decorative, but good players actually use these strategically placed gems to kick at balls when they are snookered.
+They're called diamonds and most people think they are decorative, but good players actually use these strategically placed gems to kick at balls when they are in a tight spot.
 The methods used to calculate these kicks are called 'diamond systems'.
-For people who play 3 cushion Billiards these systems are absolutely essential, but they also apply on any table where the the width (short rail) is half the length (long rail).
+For people who play 3-Cushion Billiards, these systems are absolutely essential, but they also apply on any table where the the width (short rail) is half the length (long rail).
 There are many different diamond systems, but the one that I use most frequently is also known as the Plus System.
+It involves a little math, but don't worry!
+It's easy.

 The Plus System is very useful for 2 rail kicks that first go into the short rail, then hit the long rail.
 Each diamond on the long rail and short rail are assigned a value, as shown:

 The value on the short rail is half the value of the long rail, and adding those values results in a destination.
 If your object ball is sitting in the pocket (80), then you find the line that the cue ball is on.
 For simplicity, I have the cue ball originating out of 30 and going through 50.
 30+50=80.
-This is a running English system (about a tip) with medium speed.
+You'll want to use a medium speed and hit this shot with about one tip of english, so make sure you grab your favorite chalk and apply some to your cue before trying this one.
+The number one cause of miscues is not enough chalk, so don't forget!

 A more difficult example is with the object ball at 65.
 The cue ball is originating out of 27 and going through 38.
 Add those numbers and you will hit your destination.
 To save time, I always start by finding rounded numbers that are close to the cue ball (like 30+35) then adjust until I find the exact line.